Basic Authentication (username/password)

 Then when you try to enter the site, users will presented with this (Chrome):

-Besides that, during the process where you create the synchronization, you need to setup the username and password for the remote site.
-This can be done by expanding "connection settings", like this:
+Besides that, during the process where you create the migration, you need to setup the username and password for the remote site.
+This can be done in "connection settings", like this:

 Select basic authentication and insert the username + password.
 Click the verify connection button to verify that it is correct.